 Banking and financial services

-- Libyan Investment Authority v Credit Suisse and others [2021] EWHC 2684 (Comm): US$200 million claim in the Commercial Court in which the sovereign wealth fund seeks rescission of certain derivative options on the grounds of fraud, illegality, breach of fiduciary duty and undue influence on the part of the international investment bank (led by Roger Masefield QC of Brick Court Chambers).
+- Libyan Investment Authority v Credit Suisse and others [2021] EWHC 2684 (Comm): US$200 million claim in the Commercial Court in which the sovereign wealth fund sought rescission of certain derivative options on the grounds of fraud, illegality, breach of fiduciary duty and undue influence on the part of the international investment bank (led by Roger Masefield KC of Brick Court Chambers).

 - I.F.T.
 S.A.L.
-Offshore v Barclays Bank Plc [2020] EWHC 3125 (Comm): A victim of cyber fraud has permission to use disclosure obtained from the bank to pursue a claim against the bank directly, alleging that the bank is liable for a US$250,000 fraud perpetrated by the bank’s customer because the bank received and paid out the proceeds of the fraud.
+Offshore v Barclays Bank Plc [2020] EWHC 3125 (Comm): A victim of cyber fraud obtained permission to use disclosure obtained from a bank to pursue a claim against the bank directly, alleging that the bank is liable for a US$250,000 fraud perpetrated by the bank’s customer because the bank received and paid out the proceeds of the fraud.

 - Previously instructed by a leading international bank in relation to the FCA review of the misselling of interest rate hedging products (IRHPs).